-These child support guidelines shall take effect on September 15, 2017, as amended on June 15, 2018, and shall be applied to all child support orders and judgments entered as of the amended date.
+These child support guidelines shall take effect on October 4, 2021, and shall be applied to all child support orders and judgments entered as of October 4, 2021.
 In recognition of the priority of the interests of the children of the Commonwealth, these guidelines are formulated to be used by all of the justices of the Trial Court.
 There shall be a rebuttable presumption that these guidelines apply in all cases establishing or modifying a child support order, regardless of whether the parents of the child are married or unmarried, the order is temporary or final, or the Court is deciding whether to approve an agreement for child support.
 There shall also be a rebuttable presumption that the amount of the child support order calculated under these guidelines is the appropriate amount of child support to be ordered.
 These guidelines are based on various considerations, including, but not limited to, each parent’s earnings, income, and other evidence of ability to pay.
-These guidelines are intended to be of assistance to attorneys and to litigants in determining what level of payment would be expected given the relative income levels of the parties.
+These guidelines are intended to be of assistance to attorneys and to parties in determining what level of payment would be expected given the relative income levels of the parties.
 In all cases where an order for child support may be established or modified, a guidelines worksheet must be filled out, regardless of the income of the parties.

 The Child Support Guidelines Task Force for the 2016-2017 review (“Task Force”) was convened by Chief Justice of the Trial Court Paula M. Carey in the spring of 2016 to undertake the quadrennial review of the Massachusetts child support guidelines (“guidelines”) as required by federal regulations.
 See 45 C.F.R. § 302.56.
 In January 2017, amendments to § 302.56 became effective.
 The Task Force for this quadrennial review was not required to implement the January 2017 amendments, and thus did not do so in this review.
 However, where appropriate and constructive, the Task Force considered the policies underlying the 2017 amendments when making its recommendations.